abdllahdev/nimbus-narratives/src/content/blog/markdown-style-guide.md

 ---
 title: "Markdown Style Guide Markdown Style Guide Markdown Style Guide Markdown Style Guide Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+featured: true
+seriesId: first-series
+orderInSeries: 5
+pubDate: "Jul 01 2022"
+cover: "~/assets/placeholder-hero.png"
+coverAlt: "Hero Image"
 tags:
   - markdown
   - guide
-pubDate: "Jul 01 2022"
-cover: "~/assets/placeholder-hero.png"
-coverAlt: "Hero Image"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.